 Deposits

-If you signed an assured shorthold tenancy agreement (you probably did, they’re pretty common but it’s worth double checking) and you paid a deposit, by law it must be protected in a government backed deposit scheme.
+If you signed an assured shorthold tenancy agreement (this very common, but always double check the documents you signed) and you paid a deposit, by law it must be protected in a government backed deposit scheme.

 What Can My Landlord Deduct From My Deposit?